 - When moving out of any area, please limit your time to a maximum of 20 minutes to load your vehicle.

-Q: Are there any exceptions for students who need to stay past May 12?
+Q: Are there any exceptions for students who need to stay past the closing time?

 Q: How do I avoid check-out charges?

 - Clean it up: Have your room clean and free of all trash and belongings.
-Remove tape and stickers, dust surfaces, empty your trash cans, clean your sink or bathroom, etc. Failure to leave your room clean (as you found it when you moved in) will result in cleaning charges ranging from $30 to $125+.
+Remove tape, command strips or stickers, dust surfaces, empty your trash cans, clean your bathroom and other common areas, etc. Failure to leave your room clean (as you found it when you moved in) will result in cleaning charges ranging from $30 to $125+.

-Q: How can I avoid paying for damages caused by my roommate?
+Q: How can I avoid paying for damages or cleanliness issues caused by my roommate?

 Q: How do you determine if there is a charge in my room?